OPIN-CA/whirlwind/README.md

 ### Project variables

 #### `SSH_KNOWN_HOSTS` variable
-Run `ssh-keyscan` on the SSH url and paste the output into this variable variable.
+Run `ssh-keyscan` on the Acquia or Pantheon SSH url and paste the output into this variable.

 https://docs.gitlab.com/ee/ci/ssh_keys/#verifying-the-ssh-host-keys